janzheng/stylecoeur/source/index.html.md

-### Getting Started
+### Usage

-Use it out of the box (I'm using it for my projects) or add/remove whatever you want.
-Clone this project into a folder, and create a symlink to this folder in your SCSS folder.
-I prefer creating a symlinked / aliased external 'stylecoeur' folder where you can then cherry-pick whatever components you'd like to include.
+The style guide is very modular, so only link the SCSS components you need.

+#### Static Copy

+__Preferred Usage.__ Copy the full `styles` folder over to a new project.
+If the core changes, just make sure to copy the newest one over.
+Eventually there might be a build task to ensure it stays up to date.
+This method is preferred, as it prevents accidental changes to the core.

+#### Symlink

+Create a symlink to this project from your project, which gives you control of editing the core.
+This is powerful but dangerous, since changes might ripple across projects.
 Don't forget that @importing a folder in SCSS automatically imports the index.scss file, if one exists.
 NOTE: right-click to create an alias doesn't always work, so use the CLI instead.

-I've also had some better success just copying over all the styles into a stylecoer folder local to the project.

 Using the command-line interface, go to your new project's SCSS folder, then: